Alohack/algorithms-course/README.md

    - Using Heap for k-th order statistic computation, complexity analysis
    - Quickselect, complexity analysis, comparison with heap method
    - Median of medians algorithm, usage in QuickSelect and QuickSort, complexity analysis
-3. **Other divide and conquer algorithms**
+3. **Other divide and conquer algorithms, brute force vs divide and conquer**
    - Binary search
    - Finding zeros of a given function
    - Maximum subarray problem
-   - Closest pair of points on a plain, complexity analysis, brute force vs divide and conquer
+   - Closest pair of points on a plain
    - Complexity analysis
 4. **Brute force method**
    - Generating all possible subsets.
 Recursive and non-recursive methods